Vishalgitgeek/Titanic-Survival-Prediction-Model/README.md

 - The model was trained on this dataset to predict survival based on these features.

 ## Results
 After training and evaluation, the model showed an accuracy of 74% on the test dataset.
-Below is a sample confusion matrix
+Below is  confusion matrix
 - [80 21]
   [25 53]